Working together

 Following on from the success of the first series of Masterclass sessions, we’re delighted to be extending this programme of lunchtime lectures for professionals working in health and social care in our local community.
 Our new masterclass sessions will cover a variety of topics, from pressure sores in palliative care to taking a public health approach.

-The sessions will take place on the second Tuesday of every month (except May 2023), 1-2pm, and will run on a monthly basis.
+The hour-long sessions take place on the second Thursday of every month starting at 1pm.
 Click on the links below for more information and to book your place.

 If you have any questions, or difficulties booking a place, please contact: education@stclarehospice.org.uk